Skip to main content

 A soft pull, by contrast, does not affect your credit score.
 Some banks perform soft pulls for pre-qualification offers or when you are already a customer.
 American Express, for example, often does a soft pull for existing cardholders applying for a new card, only performing a hard pull for new-to-Amex applicants.
 Understanding the difference helps you predict the credit impact of each application.

 Most banks have a preferred bureau they pull from for the majority of applicants, but the specific bureau can vary by state, by product, and even by the time of year.
-The database below reflects the most commonly reported pulls from community data points, but your experience may differ based on your location and relationship with the bank.
+The database below reflects the most commonly reported patterns from community forums, but your experience may differ based on your location and relationship with the bank.

 Strategic Bureau Freezes